 The lawsuit, first spotted by Adweek reporter Shoshana Wodinsky, alleges that Brady sent multiple complaints claiming that a couple of Minecraft gaming YouTubers — “Kenzo” and “ObbyRaidz” — infringed on his copyrighted material in January.
 (Their legal names were not listed in the lawsuit.)
 YouTube removed the videos that Brady claimed were infringing on his copyrighted material, as the company does whenever a claim is submitted.
 Full Story on TheVerge

-Youtube’s copyright system has been the wild west for some time.
+YouTube’s copyright system has been the wild west for some time.
 Originally the abuse was creators posting copyrighted works in ways that couldn’t be defended as anything other than piracy.
 Now, it’s turned to companies using the YouTube copyright system to pad revenues and silence critics, often by ignoring fair use.
+Some have have used the copyright system to remove valid criticism by filing false take downs.

 Thanks to Landon at Strange Little Onion for sending the news tip.